TresAmigosSD/SMV/docs/design/smvPivot.md

  | 1   | NULL         | 300          | NULL         | NULL         |
 ```

+Content-wise returns the similar thing as the DataFrame version without unspecified columns.
+Also has 1-1 map between input
-Content-wise returns the similar thing as above, but it's a GroupedData object, so you can do
+and output.
+But the output of it is a GroupedData object (actually SmvGroupedData), so you can do
 ```scala
 df.groupBy('id).smvPivot(...)(...)(...).sum("count_5_14_A", "count_6_14_B")
 ```